griptape-ai/griptape-trade-school/docs/courses/structures-calling-structures/04_drawing_agent.md

 ![beach chair](assets/beach_chair.png)

-You can continue to ask the agent to create several images - and each time it will repeat the same process, creating an image in the same style.
+If you've set it up correctly, you should now see an image in the style of a 1970s polaroid!
+You can ask it to create a bunch of images, and it will do so, keeping the same style in that pipeline.

 ![binoculars](assets/binoculars.png){align=left, width=200}
 ![computer](assets/computer.png){align=left, width=200}